Skip to Content

 So many choices!

-From v-necks, scooped, and wraps and top with an elongating neckline will be the most flattering.
+From v-necks, scoop necks, and wrap-style tops, any top with an elongating neckline will be the most flattering.
 You can even do something like a one-shoulder top if you pair it with a high-waisted bottom.

 Best Bottoms for Hourglass Body Types

-Look for high-waisted options that show off your waistline.
+Look for high-waisted options, like high-waisted skirts and pants that are great for drawing attention to the waistline.
 A tie or belted waistband is a fun accessory to include.

-You can wear almost any shape leg from wide to narrow, be sure you balance your top half and cinch in your waist.
+You can wear almost any shape leg from wide to narrow, just be sure to keep your outfit balanced so that it draws attention to your waist.

 Avoid cropped pants; they may cut you off at an awkward spot and will throw off your proportions.